Daytona 500 – Surprising Winners and Losers of the ‘Great American Race’

 In 23 races, Wallace could never get a win, even though he came close several times.
 The good thing for him, as that his 55 races won, were enough to get the ESPN analyst into the NASCAR Hall of Fame.

 The Labonte brothers have a combined 43 starts in the Daytona 500, but zero wins.
+Ouch.

-‘The Gentlemen’ was inducted into NASCAR’s Hall of Fame back in 2011, but is another driver that has surprisingly not won the Daytona 500.
-However, one consolation is that he is the father of retired driver Dale Jarrett, who won the event 3 times – one of those times while Ned was in the booth calling the race.
+'The Gentlemen' was inducted into NASCAR's Hall of Fame back in 2011, but is another driver that has surprisingly not won the Daytona 500.
+However, one consolation is that he is the father of retired driver Dale Jarrett, who won the event 3 times - one of those times while Ned was in the booth calling the race.
+So, there's that.

 So, there is a look at some surprising wins by drivers, as well as some surprising non winners at the Daytona 500.

 Who do you think will win this year's Daytona 500?